susanalima/javaScriptAndMe/collect/README.md

     * "vanilla": collect list of repositories written in vanilla javascript
     * "server": collect list of repositories wich contain server side code
 * start_at (default = 1): position of the repositories list (./input/) to start cloning the repositories (only valid when collect_option = code)

+If collect_option is sources then the output is stored in the collect/input directory (as it will be used as input for collecting the sources)
+If collect_option is code then the output is stored in the collect/output directory and the logs are stored in the logs/output directory.

 ### NPM